squid-cache/squid-cache.github.io/ConfigExamples/ContentAdaptation/C-ICAP.rst

 gmake install-strip
 }}}

- . {i} Note: To build submodule clamav_mod (uses libclamav) you can require patch your C-ICAP installation with last fixes.
+ . {i} To build submodule clamav_mod (uses libclamav) you can require patch your c-icap installation with last fixes.
 It uses OpenSSL headers dependency and you can have problems with modules build.
-This can be workarounded if your system has older OpenSSL version (i.e. 0.9.8).
+This can be workarounded if your system has an older OpenSSL version (i.e. 0.9.8).
 To do that just add old OpenSSL headers path to CPPFLAGS variable.

-=== Configuring C-ICAP modules ===
+=== Configuring c-icap modules ===

 Add non-default parameters into clamav_mod.conf: